Published

 So why, six months later, does it feel like the plan is living in a static document while the actual work is focused elsewhere?

-For nonprofits, this isn’t a morale problem or a leadership problem.
-It’s a structural one, often rooted in the reality that many mission-focused organizations are led by passionate, mission-driven people who haven’t managed teams, operations, or reporting at scale before.
-They pour heart into the cause but struggle to translate that into clear ownership and accountability.
+For nonprofits, this usually isn't a morale problem or a leadership problem.
+It's a structural one.
+Many mission-focused organizations are led by passionate, mission-driven people who haven't run teams, operations, or reporting at scale before.
+They pour heart into the cause, but translating that into clear ownership and a steady reporting rhythm is a different discipline entirely.

-And the data from our 2026 Strategic Planning Report makes this structural breakdown impossible to ignore.
+And the data from our 2026 Strategic Planning Report makes that structural breakdown hard to ignore.

 Nonprofits consistently underperform on execution, even when their plans look strong on paper.

-That’s not a minor gap.
-That’s a structural execution problem hiding inside an otherwise well-intentioned planning process.
+That isn't a minor shortfall.
+It's a structural execution problem hiding inside an otherwise well-intentioned planning process.
+The three forces behind it are ownership, plan size, and the cadence of the work.

-Here’s the finding that should stop every nonprofit strategy leader cold: 74.3% of active strategic goals have no named owner.
+Here's the finding that should stop every nonprofit strategy leader cold: in our nonprofit data, roughly 61% of strategic objectives have no active owner.

 Not a weak owner.
 Not a committee.
 No owner at all.